-- 1/2 cup rolled oats
+- 1/2 cup gluten free rolled oats

 - Sprinkle of cinnamon, cloves, apple pie spice or pumpkin pie spice

-- 1 Tablespoon yogurt of choice
+- 1 TBSP yogurt of choice All yogurt contains probiotics and is lactose-free!

-- Up to 1 tablespoon real maple syrup or raw honey or sweetener of choice
+- 1/2 to 1 TBSP real maple syrup

-- 1 tablespoon peanut butter/nut butter/sun butter
+- 1 to 2 TBSP peanut butter/nut butter/sun butter

-- Shredded coconut
+- Shredded coconut flakes